 PFOA is a manufactured chemical that belongs to a group of chemicals used to make household and commercial products that resist heat and chemical reactions, and repel oil, stains, grease and water.
 These chemicals are widely found in nonstick cookware, stain-resistant carpets and fabrics, water repellant clothing, paper and cardboard food packaging and fire-fighting foam.

 PFOA does not break down easily and therefore persists for a very long time in the environment, especially in water.
 Its toxicity and persistence in the environment means it is a potential danger to human health and the environment.

 Blood Test Clinics

-The Health Department, with support from Southwestern Vermont Medical Center, is offering PFOA blood draw clinics as part of the State of Vermont's response to PFOA contamination of drinking water wells in North Bennington and Bennington.
+The Health Department, with support from Southwestern Vermont Medical Center, has conducted PFOA blood draw clinics as part of the State of Vermont's response to PFOA contamination of drinking water wells in North Bennington and Bennington.

 Fact Sheets and Information